Gas Line Work;, Pressure-Tested, Inspection-Ready

 Soap-Test Every Joint

 Even pressure-tested lines get every joint soap-tested at the appliance during connection.
-Bubbles = leak.
+If we see bubbles, there is a leak.
 We test, retest, and confirm before opening the supply valve.

 • Soap test at every connection